2024–25 Dean Jones Trophy

-The 2024–25 One-Day Cup was the 56th season of the official List A domestic cricket competition played in Australia.
+The 2024–25 Dean Jones Trophy was the 56th season of the official List A domestic cricket competition played in Australia.
 The tournament ran from 22 September 2024 to 1 March 2025.
-Western Australia were the defending champions.

 South Australia won the competition, the first time they had won both the One-Day Cup and the Sheffield Shield in the same season.

-On 28 July 2024, Cricket Australia confirmed the schedule of the tournament, with the final played on 1 March 2025.
-In December 2024, while the tournament was under way, Cricket Australia announced that the competition would henceforth be known as the Dean Jones Trophy.
+In December 2024, while the tournament was underway, Cricket Australia announced that the trophy given to the winners of the One-Day Cup would henceforth be known as the Dean Jones Trophy.